delphicrypto/delphicrypto.github.io/wiki/index.md

 ---

 Welcome to the Ozeki Inc Knowledge Base (wiki/blog).
-This is a collection of explanations and interpretations of current scientific works and key concepts.
+This is a collection of articles where we distill and simplify the latest and most important scientific advances in various technical fields.

 <h1 class="page-heading">Pages</h1>